v1nam/elastic-collision/README.md

 ### NOTE
-Currently there is a bug by which it drastically drops fps at around 23-24+ circles, works well till 22.
+Currently there is a bug by which it drastically drops fps at around 28-29+ circles (release mode), works well till 27.